What is a Dremel Tool?

-For more detailed information on how to drill using your Dremel Rotary tools have a read of a couple of our articles such as 'How to Drill Sea Glass', 'How to Drill Pebbles' and 4 Tips for Polishing Metals with your Dremel Rotary Tool
+For more detailed information on how to drill using your Dremel Rotary tools have read of a couple of our articles such as 'How to Drill Sea Glass', 'How to Drill Pebbles' and 4 Tips for Polishing Metals with your Dremel Rotary Tool.

-So there you have it, the Dremel 3000 and all it's uses, along with a few of the accessories that come with it.
+So there you have it, the Dremel 3000 and all its uses, along with a few of the accessories that come with this Dremel tool.

 Why buy a Dremel Drill?

-You will be astounded at some of the Dremel accessories that you can buy to fit into your tool.
-Apart from those mentioned above there are many polishing abrasives, drills, burrs, stones, brushes, pads, silicone polishers, rubber burs and discs that will all fit into your new Dremel Multi tool, such as:
+You will be astounded at some of the Dremel accessories you can buy to fit your tool.
+Apart from those mentioned above, there are many polishing abrasives, drills, burrs, stones, brushes, pads, silicone polishers, rubber burs and discs that will all fit into your new Dremel Multi-tool, such as: